alanshuo123/AMACollision/doc/metrics.md

 ## **$OL$**

  The number of instances where the *AVUT* deviates from its lane per episode, indicating steering errors.
-Higher values suggest more effective adversarial interventions by **AMACollision**.
+Higher values suggest more effective adversarial interventions by $AMACollision$.